 Craig Laurie has been a part of the All Saints community since 2007.
 He and his wife, Joanne, have lived in Hoboken since 2005.
 Craig has served on the Vestry of the All Saints Parish.
 He has served on the School Board since 2016.
 Craig and Joanne have two children, both of whom currently attend the School.
 Craig is a divisional CFO at a global alternative asset manager in New York City.

-Bruce Safford is a Senior Director with Thomson Reuters, responsible for editorial groups publishing accounting, securities, and tax law guidance for professionals.
-When Bruce’s business unit moved to Hoboken, he became the Employee Global Volunteer Network Coordinator for All Saints.
+Bruce Safford recently retired after a 32-year career at Thomson Reuters, where he had been responsible for editorial groups publishing accounting, securities, and tax law guidance for professionals.
 He joined the School Board in 2017.
 Bruce is a graduate of Ithaca College in New York and lives in Manhattan with his wife Kathy Silva, a painter.
 Weekends are spent at their house in the Catskills, where Kathy enjoys gardening and Bruce continues a lifelong process of learning to fly-fish.

 This is Ms. Singleton’s thirteenth year as Head of School.
 She has 30 years of educational experience in independent and public schools in the U.S. and abroad.
 She holds an Ed.M. in Literacy and Language from the Harvard Graduate School of Education, a B.A. in English and Journalism from Rutgers University, and holds teaching licenses in elementary education, special education, and as a reading specialist.
 She also serves on the board of the New Jersey Association of Independent Schools, and is an active member of their accreditation committee.
 Ms. Singleton is an ordained Deacon in the Episcopal Church and is passionate about the connection between personal spirituality and service.
 Her current ministry involves visiting immigration detainees at the Hudson County Correctional Facility and the creation of temporary housing for individuals who have been granted asylum in the United States.
 Ms. Singleton has been married to Jack Coggins for 25 years, and together they have two young adult sons.